Comparing Stevanato Group (NYSE:STVN) & O-I Glass (NYSE:OI)

 O-I Glass, Inc., through its subsidiaries, manufactures and sells glass containers to food and beverage manufacturers primarily in the Americas, Europe, and the Asia Pacific.
 The company produces glass containers for alcoholic beverages, including beer, flavored malt beverages, spirits, and wine.
 It is also involved in the production of glass packaging for various food items, soft drinks, tea, juices, and pharmaceuticals.
 The company offers glass containers in a range of sizes, shapes, and colors.
 It sells its products directly to customers under annual or multi-year supply agreements, as well as through distributors.
 The company was founded in 1903 and is headquartered in Perrysburg, Ohio.

-Receive News & Ratings for O-I Glass Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for O-I Glass and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Stevanato Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Stevanato Group and related companies with MarketBeat.com's FREE daily email newsletter.